develer-staff/qt_web_example/README.md

 # Qt WebEngine example
-This is a usage example for some [Qt WebEngine](https://doc.qt.io/qt-6/qtwebengine-overview.html) features.
+This is a usage example of some [Qt WebEngine](https://doc.qt.io/qt-6/qtwebengine-overview.html) features.
-This is also part of the post “Integrare contenuti web in un'applicazione desktop Qt/C++”.
+This example is part of the post "Integrare contenuti web in un'applicazione desktop Qt/C++".

 ## Features
 We can group features in: